Equidistribution in Families of Abelian Varieties and Uniformity

 Thus it suffices to control (ii).
 Here again, it is clear that $\mathcal{l}_k \geq 0$ so that we are only in need of an upper bound.
 For a fixed integer $k \geq 1$, we derive such an estimate in Lemma \ref{lemma::smallsequence} from a bound on

 that is uniform in $i \geq 1$.
-To explain the origin of such a bound, let us choose an arbitrary immersion $\kappa: S \hookrightarrow \IP^{N^\prime}$ of the base curve and an associated projective height $h_{\kappa}$ on $S$.
-Using a result of Zarhin and Manin \cite{Zarhin1972}, which we invoke in the more recent version of \cite[Theorem A.1]{Dimitrov2020}, the quantity \eqref{equation::uniform} is bounded from above by
+To explain the origin of such a bound, let us choose an arbitrary immersion $\kappa: S \hookrightarrow \IP^{M}_K$ of the base variety and an associated projective height $h$ on $S$.
+Using a result of Manin and Zarhin \cite{Zarhin1972}, which we invoke in the more recent version of \cite[Corollary 7.4]{Silverman1987}, the quantity \eqref{equation::uniform} is bounded from above by

 where the constant $c_1 > 0$ depends neither on $i$ nor on $k$ (Lemma \ref{lemma::gaohabegger2}).
-This bound tends to $0$ uniformly in $i$ as soon as $h_\kappa(\pi(x_i))$ can be uniformly bounded for all $i \geq 1$; this is precisely what a height bound due to Dimitrov, Gao, and Habegger \cite[Theorem 1.6]{Dimitrov2020} provides (Lemma \ref{lemma::gaohabegger}).
+This bound tends to $0$ uniformly in $i$ as soon as $h(\pi(x_i))$ can be uniformly bounded for all $i \geq 1$.
+This is precisely what a height bound due to Dimitrov, Gao, and Habegger \cite[Theorem 1.6]{Dimitrov2021a} provides (Theorem \ref{lemma::gaohabegger}).
 These estimates give us an equidistribution result for $(x_i^{(k)})$ on $\overline{X}_k$ -- up to a certain error term that reflects our incomplete control on both (i) and (ii).
 This translates directly to a near-equidistribution result for $(x_i)$ on $X$.
-With sufficient book-keeping, all error terms can be seen to disappear as $k \rightarrow \infty$, and we obtain \eqref{equation:equidistribution} asymptotically.
-The assumption on the support of $f$ allows us to work exclusively with hermitian line bundles having strictly positive metrics at archimedean places.
-This allows us to directly apply Zhang's inequalities \cite[Theorem 5.2]{Zhang1995} in the proof of the central Lemma \ref{lemma:equidistribution_estimate} instead of Yuan's bigness theorem \cite[Theorem 2.2]{Yuan2008}.
+With sufficient bookkeeping, all error terms can be seen to disappear as $k \rightarrow \infty$, and we obtain \eqref{equation:equidistribution} asymptotically.